ygCoconut/mAP_3Dvolume/README.md

 conda install --yes --file requirements.txt pip install requirements.txt
 ```

-- The master branch is running with python 2.7 as a default, but can easily be adapted to run with python 3 if needed.

 ## How it works:
 Run the following command to use the tool: